github-user-en/PublicKB/AI/A high level overview of how classification-based AI models function.md

 		1. It begins with tokenization and the patch embeddings;
 		2. You add position information by concatenating to them the positional embeddings;
 		3. Then, the transformer's normalization layer normalizes them for faster computation;
 		4. The attention layer then enriches these embeddings with additional information about relations between the tokens.
+(The relationships the attention mechanism adds to the embeddings can be thought as being proxies to the Subject-Verb-Object or Subject-Adjective-Object relationships that were previously added as NLP features using Spacy. )
-			- In this layer, using Masked attention adds only
+			- In this layer, using Masked attention adds only the relationships unidirectionally (say, from left-to-right), in contrast to the BERT's bidirectional relationship encoding.
+		5. The residual connection reinforces these relationships with the original input to prevent the problem of vanishing gradient.
+2. **Block-2: The MLP Classification Block**
+	- Consists of alternating Linear Feedforward and Non-linear activation (such as ReLU) layers.
+	- Sometimes, also consists of Dropout layers.